supercontainers/compspec-go/README.md

 ## TODO

  - metadata namespace and exposure: someone writing a spec to create an artifact needs to know the extract namespace (and what is available) for the mapping.
+ - create: the final step of create should be validation of the spec with the jsonSchema linked (not done yet)
  - tests: matrix that has several different flavors of builds, generating compspec json output to validate generation and correctness
  - likely we want a common configuration file to take an extraction -> check recipe
  - need to develop check plugin family